jan Kekan San

 Exercises

-Try to figure out what these statements mean in English, then check your answer under the spoiler!
-The first answer is the one that best fits the given context, and the rest are other ways that sentence could be understood, but in different contexts.
+Try to translate these sentences to English, then check your understanding under the spoiler!
+The first answer fits the given context, but the rest are valid for other contexts.

 All Toki Pona to English exercises include some situation as context, because language lives in context!
 Toki Pona is no exception.
 Knowing when a sentence is said helps you understand why it was said, and thus what it means.